tjohns/zf/README.txt

-Welcome to Zend Framework 1.5!
-This is the first production release of the Zend Framework 1.5 series.
+Welcome to Zend Framework 1.5.1!
+This is the first maintenance release of the Zend Framework 1.5 series.
 This release maintains backwards compatibility with the Zend Framework 1.0 series and has been rigorously tested with many applications written for 1.0.
-HOWEVER, PLEASE READ ALL SPECIAL NOTICES FOR UPGRADING IN THIS README *BEFORE* UPGRADING EXISTING APPLICATIONS TO ZF 1.5.
+HOWEVER, PLEASE READ ALL SPECIAL NOTICES FOR UPGRADING IN THIS README *BEFORE* UPGRADING APPLICATIONS WRITTEN ON ZF 1.0 TO ZF 1.5.

 RELEASE INFORMATION
 ---------------

-Zend Framework 1.5.0 (revision <INSERT REV NUMBER HERE>).
+Zend Framework 1.5.1 (revision <INSERT REV NUMBER HERE>).
-Released on 2008-03-17.
+Released on 2008-03-24.

 SPECIAL NOTICES FOR UPGRADING TO ZF 1.5
 ---------------------------------------